 Does Eating Bread Absorb Alcohol?
 Debunking the Myth and Understanding Alcohol Metabolism

 The idea that eating bread can absorb alcohol is a common misconception, often perpetuated by anecdotal evidence and unreliable sources.
 While bread won't magically "soak up" alcohol like a sponge, understanding how our bodies process alcohol and the role of food in this process is crucial for making informed decisions about alcohol consumption.
-This article will delve into the science behind alcohol metabolism, explore the effects of food – including bread – on blood alcohol content (BAC), and debunk the myth surrounding bread's purported alcohol-absorbing properties.
+This article will dig into the science behind alcohol metabolism, explore the effects of food – including bread – on blood alcohol content (BAC), and debunk the myth surrounding bread's purported alcohol-absorbing properties.

 Introduction: The Science of Alcohol Metabolism